ans-group/sdk-php/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-## Currently in beta

-SDK is still in development but will be fully released shortly.
-It's unlikely that the interface will change significantly, but it's possible that some breaking changes will be made.

-A PHP client library for connecting your application(s) to the UKFast APIs.
+A PHP library for connecting your application(s) to the UKFast APIs.

 To use this package, you will need a UKFast account.
 Sign up for free at [ukfast.co.uk][1], and refer to the [Getting Started][2] section of our developer documentation for more information on consuming our APIs.